DENT 7223B - Specialist Clinical Oral Pathology II Part 2

 General Course Information

-Course Code DENT 7223B Course Specialist Clinical Oral Pathology II Part 2 Coordinating Unit School of Dentistry Office Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 24 Contact Up to 12 hours per week Available for Study Abroad and Exchange N Prerequisites DENT 7223A Restrictions Doctor of Clinical Dentistry only Course Description The University of Adelaide's postgraduate Doctor of Clinical Dentistry program in Oral Pathology is of three years duration and leads to the specialist degree of Doctor of Clinical Dentistry.
-This course is part of a specific program designed to lead to specialist registration in the field of Oral Pathology.
-The course comprises a mix of coursework, clinical work, and is designed to conform to the Educational Requirements of the University of Adelaide the Royal Australasian College of Dental Surgeons
+Course Code DENT 7223B Course Specialist Clinical Oral Pathology II Part 2 Coordinating Unit Dental Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 24 Contact Up to 12 hours per week Available for Study Abroad and Exchange N Prerequisites DENT 7223A Restrictions Doctor of Clinical Dentistry only Course Description The University of Adelaide postgraduate Doctor of Clinical Dentistry program in Oral Pathology is of three years duration and leads to the degree of Doctor of Clinical Dentistry.
+This course is part of a specific program designed to lead to a specialist registration in the field of Oral Pathology.
+The course comprises a mix of coursework, diagnostic histopathology and some clinical work.

 Course Coordinator: Professor Richard Logan